1991 Voćin massacre: Aftermath

 The HV liberated Voćin on the night of 14/15 December, the village's Serb population having withdrawn the night before.
 Afterwards, Croatian soldiers torched many homes that belonged to the Serbs who had once inhabited the village.
 Following the withdrawal of the Serb forces and arrival of Croatian forces, crimes against the remaining Serb civilian population took place.
 According to the Croatian NGO Documenta – Center for Dealing with the Past, 40 Serb civilians were killed during the takeover.

-One of the first to arrive in the village following its re-capture was McCloskey, in Croatia on a fact-finding mission.
-McCloskey asked an aide to arrange a press conference in Zagreb the next day, while the aide persuaded Dr. Jerry Blaskovich, an Associate Clinical Professor at the LAC+USC Medical Center, sent to Croatia to investigate alleged use of chemical weapons, to take part in the investigation of the killings of Croatian civilians.
+One of the first to arrive in the village following its re-capture was McCloskey, in Croatia on a United Nations fact-finding mission.
+McCloskey asked an aide to arrange a press conference in Zagreb the next day, while the aide persuaded Dr. Jerry Blaskovich, an Associate Clinical Professor at the LAC+USC Medical Center (the Los Angeles County and University of Southern California hospital medical center), sent to Croatia to investigate alleged use of chemical weapons, to take part in the investigation of the killings of Croatian civilians.
 At the conference, McCloskey called the killings genocide.
 CNN reporter Mark Dalmish refused to attend the press conference as the network mistrusted reports of the killings, and reportedly only became interested in the event once Blaskovich's involvement was announced.

 The victims' bodies were taken to the nearby town of Slatina for forensic examination on 17 December.
 Mackley contacted Croatian authorities and obtained permission to document the autopsies of the victims, but was denied access by authorities in Slatina.
 Mackley telephoned Croatian Defence Minister Gojko Šušak asking him to intervene on his behalf, but the local police allegedly disobeyed Šušak.
 The special police was deployed to Slatina to enforce Šušak's order to cooperate, almost causing an armed clash over the issue.
 To settle matters, a team was sent to Slatina by Zagreb University's Institute for Forensic Medicine to perform autopsies, retrieve bodies and perform the rest of the procedures in Zagreb.